LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/knowledge-bases.md

 indicator: both
 ---

-Brands often have static content, such as frequently asked questions, that can be addressed through automations and delivered with Conversation Builder.
-As opposed to creating new dialogs and specific interactions to handle these use cases, the Conversational Cloud provides Knowledge Base support to provide a seamless experience in delivering this content.
-A common design pattern at LivePerson is to include this Knowledge Base access in our Fallback Dialog, as a last check before triggering our Fallback interaction.
-In this section, we will be creating a new Knowledge Base, which will be accessed in the Fallback dialog located in our Greeter Bot.
+Brands often have static content, such as frequently asked questions, that can be addressed through bots and delivered with Conversation Builder.
+Instead of creating new dialogs and specific interactions to handle these use cases, Conversational Cloud provides Knowledge Base support to provide a seamless experience in delivering this content.
+A common design pattern at LivePerson is to include Knowledge Base access in the Fallback Dialog, as a last check before triggering the Fallback interaction.
+In this section, you create a new Knowledge Base, which will be accessed in the Fallback dialog located in the Greeter Bot.

 ### Watch the video